Alipsa/jeuclid/README.md

 to get it working on JDK 17 and with Batik 1.18.
 Only the library parts i.e. the core and the FOP plugin are supported.

-The main purpose of this fork is to get it working with [Journo](https://github.com/alipsa/journo) which uses Flying Saucer to create PDF from xhtml

 ## Maven Artifact
 You can get this library from maven central using this dependency: